jakbin/shodan-mcp/README.md

 ```

 ## Usage
-To add this in your MCP client:
+Add this in your MCP client:
 ```bash
 uv run shodan-mcp
 ```